slott56/navtools/docs/_build/html/_sources/solar.rst.txt

     United States Naval Observatory.
 Nautical Almanac Office.
 (19801991).
     *Almanac for computers*.
 Washington, D.C.: Nautical Almanac Office, United States Naval Observatory.

+This  has a section, `Sunrise, Sunset and Twilight`_, which we reproduce much of.

 Day of the Year
 ---------------